 After seven years of “recovery” which hasn’t turned out to be much of one, real GDP posted three quarters of growth averaging 1 percent, dragging down the average of 2.1 percent growth for the recovery period.
 Compare this to 4.5 percent for the 1983 recovery.
 At the tail end of this recovery, there are 5 million more food stamp recipients than at the start of the Obama administration.
 There are 10 million more people on Medicaid.
 The “work” requirement in the 1996 welfare reform legislation that worked well has been eliminated, perhaps explaining why so many owners with job openings for low skilled workers can’t find qualified applicants, welfare competes with actually taking a job.
 If this is where the “recovery” ends, it will certainly be a sad performance.

 The next chart is an overlay of the Business Optimism Index and the Conference Board Consumer Confidence Index.
 The consumer measure is the more volatile of the two, so it is plotted on a separate axis to give a better comparison of the two series from the common baseline of 100.

 These two measures of mood have been highly correlated since the early days of the Great Recession.
 However, The two have diverged since their interim peaks (December 2014 for NFIB and January 2015 for Consumer Confidence).
-A decline in Small Business Sentiment was a leading indicator for the last two recessions.
+A decline in Small Business Sentiment was a long leading indicator for the last two recessions.
 Are we now seeing a comparable early warning?